-Only then will you have all the information (financial too) to decide which school is the best choice to attend.
+Only then will you have all the information (financial, too) to decide which school is the best choice to attend.

-Just as you apply to expensive schools with the hope of a handsome award package, you should also apply to reasonably priced schools (or financial safety schools) in the event that your award package falls short of your expectations.
+We wish we could say, "You can completely ignore the cost when deciding where to apply."
+We can't.
+Just as you may apply to expensive schools with the hope of a generous award package, you should also apply to reasonably priced schools (or financial safety schools) in the event that your award package falls short of your expectations.
 The best financial safety schools are ones that you would happily attend if your other choices don't pan out.

 Check out our video on everything you want to know about financial aid: